 Menopause comes with many unwanted symptoms — think sleep problems, hot flashes, and mood swings.
-Another common complaint from this time of life is weight gain.
+Another common complaint from this time of life is menopause weight gain.

 Not only can menopause cause weight gain, it also makes it harder to lose any existing excess weight.
 And weight tends to pile on around your belly, one of the more dangerous places to carry excess fat — not to mention the place most of us would rather not have it.